shayanfp/shayanweb-admin-fontchanger/readme.txt

 == Description ==

-By using this plugin, you can change your WordPress admin font to Shabnam, Vazir, or Sahel fonts which are some amazing fonts for the Persian (Farsi) language.
+By using this plugin, you can change your WordPress admin font to Shabnam, Vazirmatn, or Sahel fonts which are some amazing fonts for the Persian (Farsi) language.
 You can also use this plugin on Arabic, Pashto, Kurdish, and Urdu websites.
 The mentioned fonts also support English as well, so you will not have any problems.

 You have to just install this plugin on your website and that's it!
 You can experience your new WordPress admin panel with a new great font!